 Distance Learning Program

 The department offers the Master of Science degree with emphasis in Speech-Language Pathology in a distance learning (DL) program that is administered jointly with the CSUN Tseng College.
 The purpose of this program is to serve graduate students in Speech-Language Pathology who are unable to relocate close enough to travel regularly to the CSUN campus.
 Qualified graduate students are admitted to this program in cohorts (groups) every 12 months; cohort students take no courses on the residential campus.
 Students are not permitted to transfer between the residential program and the distance learning program.
-The DL courses are taught asynchronously with the regular University calendar, with students taking the entire course of study (57 units) as a cohort over a 36-month period.
+The DL courses are taught in an asynchronously meeting format but following the regular University calendar, with students taking the entire course of study (57 units) as a cohort over a 36-month period.
 Courses are delivered to the homes and workplaces of DL students via the Internet, and all clinical practica are completed in the DL students’ home communities.
 The DL program charges tuition that reflects the cost of instruction.
-The M.S. degree in the DL program ultimately reflects the same prerequisite and requisite content as the residential degree, and the DL program meets CAA-ASHA certification and state licensure standards.
+The M.S.
+Degree in the DL program ultimately reflects the same prerequisite and requisite content as the residential degree, and the DL program meets CAA-ASHA certification and state licensure standards.

-For California residents who hold bachelor’s degrees in Communication Disorders and Sciences or Speech-Language Pathology but are not pursuing graduate studies at this time, the CSUN Distance Learning Program offers the noncredit SLPA Certificate of Advanced Professional Development in SLPA Fieldwork.
+For California residents who hold bachelor’s degrees in Communication Disorders and Sciences or Speech-Language Pathology, but are not pursuing graduate studies at this time, the CSUN Distance Learning Program offers the noncredit SLPA Certificate of Advanced Professional Development in SLPA Fieldwork.
 This 100-hour program, which includes both online study at home and an eight-week clinical field experience, is designed to facilitate career advancement.

 The CSUN Distance Learning Program also offers a two-year, fully online Certificate of Preparation for Advanced Studies in Speech-Language Pathology, which prepares those with bachelor’s degrees in fields other than Communication Disorders and Sciences or Speech-Language Pathology to apply for admission consideration into the DL’s Communication Disorders and Sciences master’s program, as well as other programs that offer graduate studies in Speech-Language Pathology.